Power-Components/turbine/README.md

 The framework-agnostic data engine behind the Turbine table component.

 It runs **search, filters, sort, pagination and row transformation** over Eloquent, the Query Builder, Collections or Scout, and returns a plain **JSON envelope**.
-There is no Blade and no JavaScript in the box — so the same engine can feed an Inertia (React / Vue) page, a SPA talking to a JSON API, or a plain AJAX table.
+There is no Blade and no JavaScript in the box — so the same engine can feed an Inertia (React / Vue) page, a Livewire component, a SPA talking to a JSON API, or a plain AJAX table.

 > **You describe the grid once in PHP.
 The engine does the work.
 Your front-end just renders the JSON.**